dyamand/dyamand.github.io/docs/developer/graphql/tests.md

 !!! success "_e.7.0.E.1_ When a client executes a subscription without a stream ID, the subscription should fail with a 400 status code"
 !!! success "_e.7.0.E.2_ When a client executes a subscription with a stream ID and the stream ID is not registered, the subscription should fail with a 400 status code"
 !!! success "_e.7.1_ When a client executes a subscription with a valid stream ID, cancels it, and an event arrives, there should be no message on topic _streamId_/_operationName_"
-!!! failure "_e.7.2_ When a client executes a subscription with a valid stream ID and an event is received on the *graphql.streamRemoved* topic, all created subscriptions should be cancelled and as such, no new data on the publisher should trigger an event on the pubsub"
+!!! success "_e.7.2_ When a client executes a subscription with a valid stream ID and an event is received on the *graphql.streamRemoved* topic, all created subscriptions should be cancelled and as such, no new data on the publisher should trigger an event on the pubsub"

 ```
 # Query.